lseurttyuu/FillTheCup_Game/README.md

 # FillTheCup_Game
-University project - an educational game
+University project - an educational game.
 Work in progress!